WB Games Boston: History

 In 2009, Dungeons and Dragons Online was suffering a low playerbase; in an attempt to save the game, Turbine replaced the traditional monthly subscription model with a free to play one.
 In 2010, Turbine also moved The Lord of the Rings Online (which was then on its second expansion) to a free-to-play model.
 In the same year, Turbine was purchased by Warner Bros.
 Home Entertainment for $160 million.

-In 2012, Turbine announced that they would bring back Asheron's Call 2: Fallen Kings.
+In 2012, Turbine brought back Asheron's Call 2: Fallen Kings.

-In 2015, it was announced that development of Infinite Crisis would end immediately and that the game will be closed on August 14.
+The game's development of Infinite Crisis ended on August 14, 2015.

 The company was hit with layoffs for three years consecutively starting from 2014.
-While Turbine's focus was shifted to develop free-to-play mobile games by Warner Bros. in 2016, the servers for both The Lord of the Rings Online and Dungeons & Dragons Online would be maintained and supported.
+While Turbine's focus was shifted to develop free-to-play mobile games by Warner Bros. in 2016, the servers for both The Lord of the Rings Online and Dungeons & Dragons Online were maintained and supported.

-On December 19, 2016, it was announced that Turbine would no longer be involved with the development of The Lord of the Rings Online or Dungeons & Dragons Online, instead a spin-off studio under the name of Standing Stone Games was formed to take over further development of the game, with game staff moving from Turbine to the new studio.
-As part of this transition, Daybreak Game Company would become the new publisher, taking over from Warner Bros.
+By December 2016, Turbine was no longer involved with the development of The Lord of the Rings Online or Dungeons & Dragons Online.
+Instead a spin-off studio under the name of Standing Stone Games was formed to take over further development of the game, with game staff moving from Turbine to the new studio.
+As part of this transition, Daybreak Game Company became the new publisher, taking over from Warner Bros.
 Interactive Entertainment.
-It was announced not long after that, though the Asheron's Call IP would remain as a property of Turbine, it was confirmed that the servers for both Asheron's Call and Asheron's Call 2: Fallen Kings would close on January 31, 2017.
+Asheron's Call IP remained as a property of Turbine, and the servers for both Asheron's Call and Asheron's Call 2: Fallen Kings were closed on January 31, 2017.

-In November 2018, the studio announced it would rebrand and become WB Games Boston.
+By November 2018, the studio was rebranded and became WB Games Boston.